Yousef Bashir, an alum of the College of Social Sciences...

 The CSSH Student Advisory Council is comprised of student representatives from each major in the college.
 The Council functions as a focus group and think tank for the Dean and other college administrators when they seek student perspectives on new and ongoing College initiatives.
 The Council provides an opportunity for CSSH students to let their voices be heard, whether through the expression of ideas of their own or in collaborating with the ideas of CSSH administrators.
 The time commitment is small and the student perspective is invaluable.

 Northeastern is home to more than 325 student organizations.
 Student government associations allow students to develop leadership potential.
 Academic and professional societies allow students to network with accomplished professionals in various fields.
 There are athletic clubs, performing arts groups, cultural organizations, and everything in between.

 At Northeastern, there are plenty of ways to get involved.
 For a list of selected organizations that are of particular interest to CSSH students, click here.

 CSSH coordinates Teaching Assistant opportunities for two courses taught by Co-op Coordinators and Academic Advisors.
-One is EESH2000 or CRIM2000 Professional Development for Co-op, the 1 credit course students take to prepare for co-op.
+One is EESH2000 Professional Development for Co-op, the 1 credit course students take to prepare for co-op.
 The other is INSH1000 Social Sciences and Humanities at Northeastern, the 1 credit course students take when they start on Northeastern’s campus in a spring term.
 For those interested in being a TA for other courses within CSSH, this webpage provides further information for pursuing these opportunities.